build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 ![plot](images/myflix3.jpg)<br/>

 ## Clean Up
 1. Go to the Cloud9 console and go to the root of the chalice project `sagemaker-apigateway-lambda-chalice` and execute `chalice delete`.
-This will delete the lambda and API gateway endpoint for the REST API #1.
+This will delete the Lambda and API Gateway endpoint for the REST API #1.
 2. Go to the Cloud9 console and go to the root of the chalice project `query-athena-boto3` and execute `chalice delete`.
-This will delete the lambda and API gateway endpoint for the REST API #2.
+This will delete the Lambda and API Gateway endpoint for the REST API #2.
 3. From the AWS console, go to SageMaker Service -> Inference -> Endpoints and Delete the 2 Sagemaker Model Endpoints.
 4. Delete the AWS Cloud9 Environment.
 5. Delete the contents of the S3 bucket that was created by the Cloudformation template.
 This will allow the deletion of the S3 bucket when you delete the CloudFormation stack.